The-Good-Penguin/meta-morello/README.md

 * thus there are 3 paths to explore forward for the toolchain, Yocto expects target_prefixed toolchain binaries
 - be considerate of incoming purecap GNU toolchain (related to the above toolchain problem)
 - sort out the packaging for llvm-morello-compiled packages (related to the above toolchain problem)
-- add multiconfig conf to build all outputs in one go and have an actual hard dependency between the firmware and the linux image
+- add a multiconfig conf to build all outputs in one go and have an actual hard dependency between the firmware and the linux image

 Adding new recipes
 ------------------